scottostler/conspirator/README.md

+# Conspirator

+Conspirator is a Dominion game engine implemented in TypeScript, including a HTML 5 front-end.
+Currently, the original set and Intrigue (save Masquerade) are implemented.

 To get started:

-1) install node.js, e.g. on a Mac:
+1) install node.js and npm, e.g. on a Mac:

     brew install node

-2) install project's node dependencies
+2) install the project's dependencies

     npm install